 First, take a deep breath and assess the situation

 It’s easy to get caught up in the tactical marketing execution and miss the bigger picture.
 With this in mind, it’s time to take an assessment of the resources and skills currently available from existing staff and current contractors and match them up against the expectations of your operation.

 Global markets can confound even seasoned marketing leaders.
 We all know our home market best.
 But once we move into another country, the legal, linguistic and cultural rules shift.
 The Canadian market may have responded well to your company’s inbound marketing campaigns, but the Colombian market may need more direct contacts.
 And giving what seem like clear communications make take on a completely different outcome in India compared with Denmark.

 Susan from Boston assesses that she has too many disparate resources that she directly manages.
-She is needing to navigate many unfamiliar business cultures.
-And she?s not sure what marketing messaging and channels work in which markets.
+She needs to navigate many unfamiliar business cultures.
+And she’s not sure what marketing messaging and channels work in which markets.
 Her CEO is expecting her to deliver the same 5-fold ROI on marketing expenditures that she delivered in the U.S. market and his patience is wearing thin.
 Susan needs to do something different.

 Planning for international success

 I always recommend starting with a Gap Analysis.
 Assess where your marketing organization is at today and where it needs to be both today (short-term) and at some point out in the future (long-term).
 What capabilities would you need for both short-term and long-term success?
 Assess marketing functional capabilities, but also cross-cultural communication skills.